-- Minimum size - 14 inches, caught on, or in possession on, the waters under these regulations from 8 a.m. on the opening day of the regular trout season through Labor Day.

-- The daily creel limit is two trout - combined species - from 8 a.m. on the opening day of the regular trout season through Labor Day except during the period from the day after Labor Day to 8 a.m. on the opening day of the regular trout season of the following year when no trout may be killed or had in possession on the waters under these regulations.

-- Fishing may be done with artificial lures, flies or streamers, natural bait, baitfish and fishbait.
-Spinning or fly fishing gear may be used in these areas.
+- Open to fishing year-round (no closed season). - Fishing is permitted on a 24-hour basis. - Minimum size - 14 inches, caught on, or in possession on, the waters under these regulations from 8 a.m. on the opening day of the regular trout season through Labor Day. - The daily creel limit is two trout - combined species - from 8 a.m. on the opening day of the regular trout season through Labor Day except during the period from the day after Labor Day to 8 a.m. on the opening day of the regular trout season of the following year when no trout may be killed or had in possession on the waters under these regulations. - Fishing may be done with artificial lures, flies or streamers, natural bait, baitfish and fishbait.
+Spinning or fly fishing gear may be used in these areas. - An angler in a boat may possess bait and fish caught in compliance with the seasons, sizes and creel limits in effect for a water from which it was taken, provided that the boat angler floats through the All Tackle Trophy Trout area without stopping or engaging in the act of fishing or the boat angler puts in or takes out his boat at an access point within the All Tackle Trophy Trout area. - A current trout/salmon permit is required. - The regulations apply to trout only; all other species, inland regulations apply.

-- Minimum size - 9 inches, caught on, or in possession on, the waters under these regulations from one hour before sunrise on June 15 to one hour after sunset on Labor Day.

-- The daily creel limit is three combined species from one hour before sunrise on June 15 to one hour after sunset on Labor Day, caught on or in possession on the waters under these regulations.
-From the day after Labor Day until one hour before sunrise on June 15, the daily creel limit is zero.

-- Fishing may be done with artificial lures only constructed of metal, plastic, rubber or wood, or with flies and streamers constructed of natural or synthetic materials.
-All such lures may be used with spinning or fly fishing gear.

-- The use or possession of any natural bait, baitfish, fishbait, bait paste and similar substances, fish eggs (natural or molded) or any other edible substance is prohibited.

-- No brook trout may be killed or had in possession.

-- There are no tackle restrictions.

-- The regulations apply to brook trout only; all other species, inland regulations apply.
+TROPHY TROUT PROJECTS

+- Open to fishing year-round (no closed season). - Fishing is permitted on a 24-hour basis. - Minimum size - 14 inches, caught on, or in possession on, the waters under these regulations from 8 a.m. on the opening day of the regular trout season through Labor Day. - The daily creel limit is two trout - combined species - from 8 a.m. on the opening day of the regular trout season through Labor Day, except during the period from the day after Labor Day to 8 a.m. on the opening day of the regular trout season of the following year, when no trout may be killed or had in possession on the waters under these regulations. - Fishing may be done with artificial lures only, constructed of metal, plastic, rubber or wood, or with flies and streamers constructed of natural or synthetic materials.
+All lures may be used with spinning or fly fishing gear. - The use or possession of any natural bait, baitfish, fishbait, bait paste and similar substances, fish eggs (natural or molded), or any other edible substance is prohibited. - Taking baitfish or fishbait is prohibited. - An angler in a boat may possess bait and fish caught in compliance with the seasons, sizes and creel limits in effect for a water from which it was taken, provided that the boat angler floats through the Trophy Trout area without stopping or engaging in the act of fishing or the boat angler puts in or takes out his boat at an access point within the Trophy Trout area. - A current trout/salmon permit is required.